News

 During that time, Ellen worked on homeland security policy related to biological threats, including zoonotic diseases.
 She assessed legislative gaps, drafted legislation and briefing memos, briefed Members of Congress in-person, spoke on conference panels, and conducted site visits.

 “It might have been non-traditional, but it was an incredible opportunity to integrate what I learned in vet school in a different way.
-After I completed the fellowship, I was hired full-time as Senior Professional Staff—a role I held for over four years.”
+After I completed the fellowship, I was hired full-time as Professional Staff—a role I held for over four years, culminating as Senior Professional Staff.”

 Ellen Carlin poses at the Great Wall of China Ellen Carlin poses in a field in Kenya